CERT-Polska/ursadb/README.md

 status;
 ```

 The output format is a JSON object with the details of all tasks.
-Exact format of these sub-objects is defined in [Responses.cpp](https://github.com/CERT-Polska/ursadb/blob/master/Responses.cpp).
-See `ursadb-cli` for a working implementation.
+Exact format of these sub-objects is defined in [Responses.cpp](https://github.com/CERT-Polska/ursadb/blob/master/libursa/Responses.cpp).

 ### Topology
 Check current database topology - what datasets are loaded and which index types they use.